SeniorNoobCoder/HelloWorld/README.md

 # realife
-this is a new project,  its my first file in git, keep going!
+# this is a new project,  its my first file in git, keep going!

 ## this is a title
-  github
-  in
-  door
+  - this is a list